nemcve/Django-CRUD-HealthClinic/README.md

 # Django-CRUD-HealthClinic
 With this app, you can fully manage a health clinic website.
-Made with Python in Django Framework, PostgreSQL, HTML, CSS and Bootstrap.
+Made with Python in Django Framework, PostgreSQL using AWS RDS, HTML, CSS and Bootstrap.
+App was successfully deployed to AWS EC2 instance.

 <h2>Key features :</h2>
 <ul>
   <li>User registration</li>